decomle/datphung-nakivo-assessment/README.md

 ./mvnw verify
 ```

-The integration tests use an in-memory H2 database and the `test` profile.
+The integration tests use an in-memory H2 database and the `test` profile - and it would not affect the persistent db

 ## API
 For convenience, import the Postman collection at `postman/Naviko - Tech Assessment.postman_collection.json` and use it to test the endpoints.